Esri/arcgis-pro-sdk/README.md

 ------------------------| -------------
 ArcGIS.Desktop.Catalog.dll   | Provides access to project content items (map items, layout items, style items, folder items, and so on).
 ArcGIS.Desktop.Core.dll    | Provides functionality to create and manage projects, access to events associated with the current project, and the ability to execute geoprocessing tools.
-ArcGIS.Desktop.DataReviewer.dll | Provides functionality to establish and manage Reviewer results, sessions, and batch jobs in a project.
+ArcGIS.Desktop.DataReviewer.dll | Provides functionality to establish and manage Reviewer results, sessions, and batch jobs in a project. **(Deprecated)**
 ArcGIS.Desktop.Editing.dll        | Provides access to the editing environment and core editing functionality required for custom edit tool implementations.
 ArcGIS.Desktop.Extensions.dll        | Provides extension methods for other ArcGIS Pro classes.
 Provides a base class for custom map tools.
 ArcGIS.Desktop.Geoprocessing.dll        | Provides access to geoprocessing history items stored in the project.
 (Note: Adds a reference to ArcGIS.Desktop.Core.dll to execute geoprocessing tools.)